calder/CS251/ReadMe.txt

 	  that this happens somewhere between 13000 and 14000, and that DrRacket also requires more memory to evaluate the same code.

+tests   - Our test files are in the Scheme directory, labelled test.input.xx

 Build Instructions
 ==================